Free Car Insurance Comparison

 If you’re willing to let your driving be monitored, you may be able to find solid savings with usage-based plans.

-Like most places in the U.S., males end up paying slightly less for coverage.
+Like most places in the U.S., males end up paying slightly more for coverage at a younger age, though the difference decreases with age.
 This discrepancy is based on the actuarial analysis done by insurance companies that place a slightly heavier risk on females.

 With insurance, the more risk you present, the more money you have to pay.